 FAQ

-Sago pearls on their own are pretty neutral and don't have much flavor.
-They do have a slight chewy to them, which makes them perfect for adding texture to drinks and desserts without altering flavor!
+Sago pearls on their own are pretty neutral and don't have much flavor which makes them perfect for soaking up flavors.

 Absolutely!
-Feel free to use your favorite fruits, but I recommend using fruits that are sweet.
-So avoid citrus and fruit that can be acidic, like pineapples.
+Feel free to use your favorite fruits, but avoid citrus fruits and fruit that are acidic, like pineapples.
 Melons and watermelons are some of our favorite alternatives.

 If you’ve made this recipe or any recipes from our blog, please tag us on Instagram using #twoplaidaprons!
 You can also tag us in your Instagram stories using @two_plaid_aprons.
 We would love to see your creations!
 It absolutely makes our day! 🥰